 This race is just a short drive from Palmer, Wasilla, and Anchorage.
 Lazy Mountain has a well established trail system that is perfect for everyone of all abilities!
 We've chosen to utilize the Lazy Moose Trail, connector trail, Morgan Horse Trail, and Matanuska Peak Trail (or rather, the wider path/road right next to it that most of us refer to as Mat Peak Trail...)

 WHEN: October 5th, 2019.
 Race time is at 10:00 am.
 Bib pickup will be that morning so we suggest arriving a tad early, say between 8:00-8:30.

-We are capping registration at 200 participants this year.
+We are capping registration at 50 participants this year.
+Firm.
 We really don't anticipate there being that many runners since this is our first year... that being said, there is always the chance that we will be surprised and Autumn Gold will fill up quickly.
 We aren't going to have a waitlist.
-Once those 200 are gone, they're gone.
+Once those 50 are gone, they're gone.
 Why is it limited?
 Lazy Mountain gets a LOT of foot traffic and we don't want to further erode this great trail system!
 We also want to make sure you get the attention you deserve!

 We'll consider possibly increasing the field in the coming years based on how this year goes.